 Introduction

-By this, we are referring to information that exists on it’s own, without the need to consult someone else to interpret it.
+This refers to information that exists on it’s own, without the need to consult someone else to interpret it.
 Typically, this would be files of some kind: Spread sheets, surveys, spec sheets, computer files, etc. The challenges here are:

 - To find and access the right information.
 If we gather all the wrong information we cannot possibly make an informed decision.
 And, if there is information out there that could inform our process, but we don’t find and access it, we’ll limit the likelihood that our process produces great results.